UnknownMind602/ViolaTuah/README.md

 If you are modding any supported LEVEL5 PC game, you may have noticed that the Criware files (AWB, ACB, etc) are **encrypted**.
 Viola already decrypts the CPKs for you when dumping, but the other files need to be decrypted manually.
 In this section, I'll show you how to decrypt these files and how to re-encrypt them later using Viola!

 ### 1. Decrypting your file
-To get started, open Viola and click `Decrypt Criware`.
+To get started, open ViolaTuah and click `Decrypt Criware`.

 ![img](https://i.imgur.com/rNqgSQy.png)